 - Food service businesses include restaurants, cafe, catering, pubs, mobile food Service, etc.

 - Food sales establishment include home, mobile kitchen, retail store, or even a shared kitchen

 A business license is required if you are planning to set up a food sales establishment.
 If you set up a restaurant or a catering business, you will require a business license or a permit depending on the type of restaurant; for instance if it will include alcoholic beverages or not.

 Who issues the License

-Who is responsible for issuance of Georgia company license?
+Who is responsible for the issuance of Georgia company license?
 What is the annual fee?
 Do I need to renew it?
-These are some of the important aspects because not one organization or government body issues them.
+These are some of the important questions because not one organization or government body issues them.
 Depending on the type of business, the license would be issued by the governing authority.
 It is also important to consider the fact that for some businesses, only permits are required and in some cases, both business license and permits are required.
 Let’s look at the Food Business example to clearly understand this.

 Industry Type: Food Business

 - If you set up a food sales establishment then it will be regulated by Georgia Food Act.
 A business license in Georgia for food sales establishment is issued by the office of Commissioner of Agriculture, Georgia Department of Agriculture (GDA).
 You will be required to pay an annual licensing fee and this depends purely on the risk category of your establishment or the products being sold.
 The fee ranges from $100 to $300.
 The license renewal takes place annually on July 1.